-- Asshole Victim: Sigvald is killed by Throgg in the End Times after throwing a tantrum about his face being scarred.
-Absolutely nobody mourns him, and to further add insult, Throgg urinates on top of his corpse.
+- Asshole Victim: He's killed by Throgg in the End Times after throwing a tantrum about his face being scarred.
+Absolutely nobody mourns him, and to further add insult Throgg urinates on top of his corpse.

 - The Dog Bites Back: He constantly belittles and insults the Troll King Throgg, whom he sees as below him, during the march against Nagash's host.
 Consequently, while Sigvald rests next to Krell's skeleton in a stupor after defeating him, Throgg takes his revenge for all the insults.
 A giant club to the head ends Sigvald's tale for good.

-- Irony: Sigvald dissected the faces of his two wives.
-Come to the End Times, where his last battle ends with Sigvald himself having been permanently scarred in the face.
+- Irony: He dissected the faces of his two wives.
+Come to the End Times, his last battle ends with Sigvald himself having been permanently scarred in the face.

 - Villainous Breakdown: Over an incredibly petty reason at that.
-During the End Times, Sigvald confronted and fought against Krell, who managed to slash Sigvald's face, disfiguring him.
-This drove him into a frenzy, which allowed him to overpower and kill Krell, but with his face permanently scarred, Sigvald collapsed and wailed in petty frustration and anguish over it.
-Unfortunately, Throgg made sure this was the last thing he ever did.
+He fights Krell, who manages to slash Sigvald's face, disfiguring him.
+This drives him into a frenzy, which allows him to overpower and kill Krell, but with his face permanently scarred he collapses and wails in petty frustration and anguish.
+Unfortunately for him, Throgg makes sure this is the last thing he ever does.

 The king of all trolls and a devout followers of the chaos gods.

 - Defiant to the End: His body broken, mangled and at the mercy of Nagash, the later laughing in his face and calling him a minor lackey to a bunch of ungrateful and pitiful gods, Throgg's only response is that serving the Chaos gods would still be preferable then bowing down to someone like him.